florianchrometz/german-metadata/README.md

 // validate if a city name is valid
 // output will be true
 const isValidCityName = germanMetadata.doesCityExistWithName('Frankfurt am Main');

+// normalize city names,
+// output will be a normalized city name string const validCityName = germanMetadata.normalizeCityName('Frankfurt am Main');

+// normalize phone number,
+// output will be a normalized phone number as string const validPhoneNumber = germanMetadata.normalizePhoneNumber('069472111')

+//This gives access to the original cities data being used const cities = germanMetadata.cities

 ```

 # Functions